-3.14.1.4 Public Scoping Concerns
+3.14.1.4 Public Concerns

 Generally, the public is concerned with the health and safety of their communities as a result of the Proposed Action by the Navy.
-Some of these general issues include effects to children, water quality, air quality, noise effects to humans, and the possibility of explosion or accidental harm to the public from training and testing activities.
+Some of these general issues include effects to children, water quality, air quality, noise effects to humans, wildfires, and the possibility of explosion or accidental harm to the public from training and testing activities.
 Water quality is discussed in Section 3.9 (Water Resources), air quality is discussed in Section 3.8 (Air Quality), noise effects to humans are discussed in Section 3.7 (Noise), and effects to children as well as Accident Potential Zones are discussed in this section.
-For further information regarding comments received during the public scoping process, please refer to Appendix D (Public Involvement).

-Other concerns raised during public scoping included the following:
+Other concerns raised during public scoping and the public comment period on the Draft Environmental Impact Statement (EIS) included the following:

-- Emergency services (e.g., effects to medical emergency flight paths in and out of Eureka during NAS Fallon military excercises, and the potential removal of cell towers from Fairview Peak, and any resulting loss of phone communication) - Wildfire management (e.g., fires caused by military operations and lack of grazing) - Aircraft accident potential (e.g., jet crash concerns in areas outside of the FRTC and associated clean up) - Weapons safety and unexploded ordnance (e.g., the potential for off-range munitions, bombing hazards, unexploded ordnance potential presence in areas that are open for public access for part of the year and closed for training during other parts of the year) - Electromagnetic energy and laser safety (e.g., potential electromagnetic warfare hazards) - Hazardous materials and waste (e.g., chemicals and radiation affecting soil and air quality; ingestion and inhallation of chaff; red phosporous, perchlorate, lead, and depleted uranium; clean up and disposal) - Noise (e.g., loud jet noise over the area east of Fallon, sonic boom noise, and explosive noise causing injury) - Geological resources concerns (e.g., Navy activities causing earthquakes)
+- Emergency services (e.g., effects to medical emergency flight paths in and out of Eureka during NAS Fallon military excercises, and the potential removal of cell towers from Fairview Peak, and any resulting loss of phone communication) - Wildfire management (e.g., fires caused by military operations and lack of grazing) - Aircraft accident potential (e.g., jet crash concerns in areas outside of the FRTC and associated clean up) - Weapons safety and unexploded ordnance (e.g., the potential for off-range munitions, bombing hazards, unexploded ordnance potential presence in areas that are open for public access for part of the year and closed for training during other parts of the year) - Electromagnetic energy and laser safety (e.g., potential electromagnetic warfare hazards) - Hazardous materials and waste (e.g., chemicals and radiation affecting soil and air quality; ingestion and inhallation of chaff; red phosporous, perchlorate, lead, and depleted uranium; clean up and disposal) - Noise (e.g., loud jet noise over the area east of Fallon, sonic boom noise, and explosive noise causing injury) - Geological resources concerns (e.g., Navy activities causing earthquakes) - General aviation flight paths into and out of airports in and around the FRTC SUA (e.g., recreational pilots, non-commercial pilots, and gliders).